Goldypatel/Metacrafter-_projects/ETH intermidiate -Error_Handling/READ.md

 -> Require<br/>
 The require function is used to validate inputs and conditions before execution.
 It reverts the transaction if the condition is not met and refunds the remaining gas.
 -> Revert<br/>
 The revert function is used for complex condition checks.
-It explicitly reverts the transaction and can include an error message.
+It explicitly reverts the transaction and can include an error message.<br/>
 -> Assert<br/>
 The assert function is used to check for internal errors and invariants.
 It should only be used for conditions that should never be false.
 If the condition is false, it consumes all remaining gas and reverts the transaction.